Aromatherapy and Dilution Rates

-Ever notice how dilution rates are often cited but never disclosed how they are derived?
+Ever notice how dilution rates are often cited in aromatherapy formulas and recipes yet it is often vague on how the rates were derived?
 This has always gotten to me so I decided to look into it.
-Read on for more…

 Aromatherapy and its use of essential oils is varied by modes of application: olfaction, inhalation, RESPONSIBLE internal use (e.g., suppositories, enteric capsules) and the dermal pathway.
 Dermal usage is vast: neat application, frictions, oils/lotions/creams/serums, baths, scrubs/glows, roller ball applicators.
 (Note: I do not get into dilution for internal use here.)

-- There are 20 drops of essential oil in 1 milliliter.
+- There are 20 drops of essential oil in 1 millilitre.

 - The “drop” is pretty standardized through orifice reducers, droppers and pipettes.
 (Were you into repeatable manufacturing you would weigh materials anyway.)